stuarteiffert/CrowdNav/README.md

 # MCTS-GRNN
-This repository supplements the ICRA 2020 paper [Path Planning in Dynamic Environments using Generative RNNs and Monte Carlo Tree Search](https://arxiv.org/abs/2001.11597).
+This material supplements the ICRA 2020 paper [Path Planning in Dynamic Environments using Generative RNNs and Monte Carlo Tree Search](https://arxiv.org/abs/2001.11597).

 Included within this repository is the code required to reproduce simulated planning results, and the resultant data from these simulations.
 Note that in order to reproduce the MCTS-GRNN SEF1 and SEF2 results shown in Table 1 of the paper a trained RNN model is required.
 This model has not been provided in this repository.

+This repository builds upon the simulated environment developed by [[1]](https://github.com/vita-epfl/CrowdNav).
 ****
 ## Updates